-Hauptman is the chairman of Andell, Inc., a private investment firm and family office that he controls with his wife, Mrs. Ellen Bronfman Hauptman.
-Andell's activities are divided between direct investments in public and private companies and partnerships with top-tier investment managers around the globe.
-Mr. Hauptman oversees the firm’s investment, operating, sports, real estate and media businesses.
+Andrew Hauptman is the chairman of Andell Inc., a private investment firm and family office he controls with his wife, Ellen Bronfman Hauptman.
+Andell's activities are divided between direct holdings in public and private companies and partnerships with top-tier investment managers around the globe.
+Hauptman oversees the firm’s investment, operating, sports, real estate and media businesses.

-Earlier in his career, Mr. Hauptman worked as an executive with Universal Studios in London and played a key role in the oversight of its international operations, focusing primarily on the music and filmed entertainment groups.
+Earlier in his career, Hauptman worked as a senior executive with Universal Studios in London and played a key role in the oversight of its international operations, focusing primarily on the music and filmed entertainment groups.
 He also worked in restructuring and mergers and acquisitions with Alex.
 Brown & Sons in New York.

-In addition to this work, Mr. Hauptman is deeply involved in several philanthropic and civic organizations.
-He serves as a national trustee of City Year, an education-focused nonprofit that combats the dropout epidemic, and is co-founder and chairman of City Year Los Angeles.
-He also serves as director of The Hauptman Family Foundation and co-founder and trustee of The Charles Bronfman Prize.
-He is on the board of the Los Angeles Fund for Public Education, the Yale University Council, the Leadership Council of International Medical Corps, and is honorary chairman of the Chicago Fire Foundation.
-Mr. Hauptman also serves on the Leadership Council of the Franklin Project at The Aspen Institute, an initiative which aims to create large-scale civilian national service in the United States.
-In addition, he participates in several business organizations, including the Bel Air and Aspen chapters of Young Presidents’ Organization (YPO).
+In addition to this work, he is deeply involved in several philanthropic and civic organizations.
+He serves as a national trustee of City Year, an education-focused nonprofit that combats the high school dropout epidemic, and is co-founder and chairman of City Year Los Angeles.
+He is a director of The Hauptman Family Foundation and co-founder and trustee of The Charles Bronfman Prize.
+He is on the board of the Los Angeles Fund for Public Education, the Yale University Council, the Leadership Council of International Medical Corps and is President of the Chicago Fire Foundation.
+Hauptman also serves on the Leadership Council of the Franklin Project at The Aspen Institute, an initiative which aims to create large-scale civilian national service in the United States.
+He also participates in several business organizations, including the Bel Air and Aspen chapters of Young Presidents’ Organization (YPO).

 Mr. Hauptman holds a B.A. from Yale University and an M.B.A. from Harvard University.